kldzj/linkpage/README.md

 - ✅ Free for personal and commercial use
 - ✅ Modify and distribute freely
 - ✅ No warranty or liability
-- 💖 Attribution appreciated (footer sponsorship model)
+- 💖 Attribution appreciated

-The MIT License provides maximum freedom while our sponsorship model helps sustain development!
+The MIT License provides maximum freedom while the sponsorship model helps sustain development!

 ## 💝 Support